 Thank you very much for your email.

-As I wrote you previously, my book The consciousness-meaning (CM) model: A new approach for life-meaning (a tentative title) is in the stage of preparation, so I cannot provide you with its complete detailed description.
-Nevertheless, as you will see, I completed writing the English version of chapter 3, which describe the main features of the CM model.
-This should give you a pretty good idea what the book is all about.
-Chapter 3 and my CV are sent to you here by attachment.
+As indicated previously, my book with the working title, The consciousness-meaning (CM) model: A new approach for life-meaning is still in the preparation stage.
+Below is a brief prospectus of the chapters in the proposed book.
+I have completed the English version of Chapter 3, which describes the main features of the CM model.
+This should give you a reasonable view of what the book is about.
+Chapter 3 and my CV are attached here.

 Best wishes,